 On top of that, you don’t have to pay taxes on investment earnings from retirement accounts until you withdraw the funds.
-Just remember: early withdrawals before you’re 59½ years old are subject to a 10% penalty.
+Just remember: early withdrawals before the age of 59½ are subject to a 10% penalty.

-There are a few different types of retirement accounts available to freelancers just like you.
-These include:
+There are a few different types of retirement accounts available to freelancers like:

 - Individual 401(k): This is ideal for most freelancers because it lets you contribute a lot.
 For 2019, you can contribute 20% of your net profit from self-employment, plus an elective deferral contribution of up to $19,000.
 And the maximum contribution for 2019 is $56,000.
 See what we mean?
 It’s a lot!

-Note: Rather than establishing a regular IRA or a 401(k), you can consider opening a Roth IRA or Roth 401(k).
-However, with these, you get no deduction for your contribution.
-The perk, though, is that you don’t have to pay any tax on withdrawals that are made after the age of 59½.
-Also, if you’re age 50 or over, you can make additional tax-deductible catch up contributions to these accounts.
-For IRAs, you can put in an extra $1,000, while for a 401(k), you can put another $6,000 in.
+Rather than establishing a regular IRA or a 401(k), consider opening a Roth IRA or Roth 401(k).
+While you don’t get a tax deduction for your contribution, you don’t have to pay any tax on withdrawals that are made after the age of 59½.

 Track and deduct business expenses